alaneparisot/ts-fullstack-starter/README.md

 ## 📅 Update (December 2021)

 Software crafting is a never-ending challenge, with always more modern ways to do things, especially in the fast-paced JavaScript environment.
-In December 2021, considering what I’ve learned since the beginning of this project, these are things I would do differently:
+In December 2021, considering what I’ve learned since the beginning of this project, there are things I would do differently:

 - I would use [**Apollo GraphQL**](https://apollographql.com) combined with [TypeGraphQL](https://typegraphql.com/), or at least [RTK Query](https://redux-toolkit.js.org/rtk-query/overview), for productivity reasons.
 - I would use [**PostgreSQL**](https://www.postgresql.org) combined with [TypeORM](https://typeorm.io), for performance reasons.